Fundraising Beyond the Program Fee

 4 If Teams Exceed their Goal

-Any extra funds raised beyond the amount needed for the certification will go directly to the assigned cause.
+Any extra funds raised beyond the minimum $100 for each goal will be split: 50% goes to the Master Pool and 50% goes to the assigned cause.

 Lifelong Skills Developed

-Through this process, they will not only earn their certification and support a cause, but also develop lifelong skills in:
+Through this process, they will not only compete for the prize pool and support a cause, but also develop lifelong skills in:

 Communication